 - Try to limit the amount of time your child spends on close work such as reading, homework, and screen time.

 - When your child uses a computer, make sure they are properly positioned.
 Have your child take frequent screen breaks and look across the room for at least 20 seconds during each break.

 - Encourage outdoor time of at least 90 minutes a day, preferably in the sunshine.
 Be sure your child wears UV protected sunglasses.

 - Discuss myopia management with your eye doctor to slow and potentially stop the progression of your child’s myopia.

 If your child exhibits any myopia symptoms, schedule an eye exam with your eye doctor as soon as possible.
 Undetected myopia can cause many complications, whether academic, social, or emotional.
 Early diagnosis of myopia and other eye problems can improve your child’s performance in school, on the sports field, and can prevent serious sight-robbing eye diseases later in life.

 Furthermore, if your child is diagnosed with myopia, we can help slow its progression with myopia management.

 Our doctors work closely with each family and customize treatment programs for every child based on their unique needs.
 If you are concerned about your child’s myopia, schedule an assessment for myopia management to see if they can benefit from this life-changing treatment.

-To learn more about myopia management or to schedule an eye exam, contact Myopia Management Center At Professional Vision Care in Lewis Center, Westerville, Johnstown, and Northeast Columbus today!
+To learn more about myopia management or to schedule an eye exam, contact Myopia Management Clinic At Professional Vision Care in Lewis Center, Westerville, Johnstown, and Northeast Columbus today!